Volunteer in the Virgin Islands!

 The Virgin Islands National Park is a wonderful place to volunteer.
 Conservation Volunteers International Program is pleased to offer this exciting opportunity to protect a national and international treasure.

-Days 2 – 6: This period is a combination of volunteer project days and one rest day where you can choose your own activities.
+Days 2 – 6: This period is a perfect mix of meaningful volunteer project activity in beautiful surroundings with breathtaking views, and rest time where you can choose your own activities.
 The exact schedule depends on the project locations, weather, and the time needed to move from one location to another.
 We get to experience the joys and excitement of Island Travel!

-On the rest day, you are free to rest at the campground or explore the area.
-Activities available to volunteers on rest days include hiking in the Park, enjoying a remote beach or snorkeling or scuba diving day trips offered by local dive shops.
-Experienced leaders will offer suggestions that will guide you to follow your dreams.
+On our rest day, you are free to unwind at the campground or join in local activities like hiking, snorkeling, or exploring the local shops.
+If the weather permits, the leaders will host you on a memorable sunset cruise.
 Breakfast in camp, packed out lunch and dinner will be provided each day.
-Each volunteer makes their own box lunch which is enjoyed at the project site.
+Each volunteer makes their own box lunch which they enjoy at the project site.

 (Note: Your trip expense may be tax-deductible.
 Please see our Frequently Asked Questions page and consult your tax advisor for details.)